-This domestic violence statute was created in an effort to try to stop individuals who are repeat offenders.
+This domestic violence statute was created in an effort to try to stop individuals who have more than one incident or contact of alleged abuse within a short period of time.
 This charge is about persons who commit two or more assaults within one year against a family member, romantic partner, or household member.

 For the law, click here: Sec.
 25.11.
 Continuous Violence Against the Family.